Catchxu/NovelGAN/README.md

-# Novel cell type detection and integration of multiple single-cell datasets with NovelGAN
+# NovelGAN: Novel cell type detection and integration of multiple single-cell datasets
 We propose a Generative Adversarial Networks called NovelGAN, which can detect novel cell type (or malignant cells) from known cells, and remove the batch effects among multiple batches on single-cell datasets.